 To learn the syntax of a new language, the best method is to take a book and copy the code given as examples.
 It sounds dumb but it’s the most effective to me.

-Reading a book is not enough: if you want to learn something, you need to learn actively.
-Reading is way too passive.
+Reading a book is not enough.
+If you want to learn something, you need to learn actively.
+Reading is too passive.

-For the folks who already have some experience, these books can be a bit boring at the beginning.
-However, it can as well teach you some fundamentals you didn’t know, or simply refresh some forgotten memories.
+For the folks who already have some experience, these books can be a bit boring .
+However, it can as well teach you some fundamentals you didn’t know, or refresh some forgotten memories.

 You might ask yourself: why a book?
-Why not following some articles on Internet?
-Or a series of Youtube video?
-Simply because you never know the quality of the content you consume on the Internet.
-You don’t want to take wrong habits; it’s easy to learn inaccurate concepts and be totally confused by it later.
+Why not following some articles on The Great Internet?
+Or watching some Youtube video?
+The quality of the content on the Internet can be very random.
+You don’t want to take wrong habits; it’s easy to learn inaccurate concepts, increasing your confusion.
 Learning is easier than unlearning.

-You want to avoid misconceptions, that is the fact that you know something which is only partially true or totally wrong.
+You want to avoid misconceptions, “knowing” something which is only partially true or absolutely wrong.

 Now, I have a little quiz for you.
 What’s the best way to learn from these very objective propositions?